UMWEDU/umw-study-sync/_areas of study/theatre.md

 <!-- internships -->
 ## Internships
-UMW students have found internships and full-time work with such employers as the Virginia Ballet Company, Wolf Trap National Park for the Performing Arts, Rainmaker Studios, Impressions of Fredericksburg, and Ford's Theatre.
+UMW students have found internships and full-time work with such employers as the Virginia Ballet Company, Wolf Trap National Park for the Performing Arts, Rainmaker Studios, Impressions of Fredericksburg, and Ford\'s Theatre.
 Many theatre majors gain work experience right on campus, with part-time jobs in the UMW box office, management office, scene shop, costume shop, and electrics shop.
 <!-- End internships -->

 <!-- honors -->
 ## Honors
-Learn about earning [academic honors](http://publications.umw.edu/undergraduatecatalog/academic_policies/honors/) for your major.
+Learn about earning [academic honors]("http://publications.umw.edu/undergraduatecatalog/academic_policies/honors/") for your major.
 <!-- End honors -->

 <!-- requirements -->